John Pratt (footballer)

 John Pratt (born 26 June 1948) is an English former professional footballer who played as a midfielder.
 He spent much of his career at Tottenham Hotspur.

 Tottenham Hotspur career

 Pratt was born in Hackney, London.
 He signed for the club as a junior in November, 1965.
 He made his debut in April 1969 against Arsenal.
 Making 415 appearances and scoring 49 goals in all competitions in 11 seasons at the club.
 He always gave 100% in his midfield duties but was often made the scapegoat when Spurs performed poorly, and never quite winning over certain sections of the White Hart Lane crowd.
 In his career at Spurs he played in every outfield position.
 He played as a substitute in the first leg as Tottenham won the 1972 UEFA Cup Final, and also started the 1973 League Cup Final.
-However, in the latter game he got injured and was substituted off for Ralph Coates who went on to score the winning goal.
+However, in the latter game he got injured and was substituted by Ralph Coates who went on to score the winning goal.